Raccoons-Rise-Up/client-unity/CONTRIBUTING.md

 #### Creating the Reader Packet Server Side
 The server needs to know how to read this packet.

-In the server, navigate to `src/Server/Packets/Client/` and create a class named `PacketSendSomething.cs`
+In the server, navigate to `src/Server/Packets/Client/` and create a class named `RPacketSendSomething.cs`

 Use the following code as a template.